Skip to main content

 Do you need a license in Maryland?

 Applied Structural Drying is a technical drying discipline and is generally not separately licensed in Maryland.
 However, when drying is part of a larger water-loss job that includes repairs or rebuild, MHIC contractor rules may apply to that broader work.
-Your NISCR ASD certificate is a professional credential, not a government license, so verify any local or state requirements that apply to the full scope of the project.
+Your NISCR SDY certificate is a professional credential, not a government license, so verify any local or state requirements that apply to the full scope of the project.

 A NISCR Certificate of Completion confirms completion of NISCR training and examination.
 It is a professional credential, not a government license.
 Where local law requires a license to perform a service, the technician is responsible for obtaining it.
+Licensing rules change and vary by city and county.
+Always confirm current requirements with your state licensing board before performing work.

 Local demand